mkht/PSOpenAI/Docs/Request-ImageEdit.md

 ### -Prompt
 (Required)
 A text description of the desired image(s).
-The maximum length is 1000 characters for dall-e-2, and 32000 characters for gpt-image-1.
+The maximum length is 32000 characters for the GPT image models, 1000 characters for `dall-e-2` and 4000 characters for `dall-e-3`.

 ```yaml
 Type: String